Rehabilitation after an injury or an operation is often a long and tiring process.

 If you do not look after your (sports) injury as soon as possible, your body has to find ways to work around the injury and compensate by redistributing the strain to non-injured areas.
 Ignoring your problems usually leads to more widespread, chronic problems which inevitably take longer to treat.

 If you are taking pain killers we want to help you get off them as soon as possible.
-Pain killers and anti-inflammatory drugs (NSAIDs) can cause serious side effects and can also damage your liver and kidneys if overused.
+Pain killers, especially opioids, and anti-inflammatory drugs (NSAIDs) can cause serious side effects and can also damage your liver and kidneys if overused.

 By massaging the muscles, tendons, and ligaments around an injured area, blood flow is stimulated.
 This increase in blood supply accelerates the entire recovery process, helping with the formation of new tissue and reducing painful scar tissue.